 - 1. AWS Command Line Interface (AWS CLI) for interacting with the different parts of AWS.
-You can install it following the official installation instructions for your system . - 2. eksctl to simplify cluster creation on EKS.
+You can install it following the official installation instructions for your system - 2. eksctl to simplify cluster creation on EKS.
 It can be installed along its installation notes on GitHub - 3. kubectl to manage and deploy applications on Kubernetes.
-Install it following the official installation instructions
+Install it following the official installation instructions C.

-Also, you need to configure AWS CLI with your credentials according to the official guide spot [7] instances are not recommended for production environment, but may be useful e.g. for testing purposes.
+Also, you need to configure AWS CLI with your credentials according to the official guide [7].